passiomatic/super-hammer/README.md

     make

-Update just all.css with your latest changes:
+Update just `all.css` with your latest changes:

-    make cssupdate
+    make update

 Tell SASS processor to rebuild all.css automagically when a SCSS file changes:

-    make csswatch
+    make watch

-Remove the .sass-cache directory:
+Remove the `.sass-cache` directory:

-    make cssclean
+    make clean

 While building a site you may want to only recompile/watch `all.css`, which is the main CSS file targeted to modern browsers.
-Occasionally when you need to deploy or test CSS against IE 8 and previous versions you run `make` to rebuild all.
+Occasionally when you need to deploy or test CSS against IE 8 and previous versions you run `make` (or `make all`) to rebuild all.

 ## License